sghael/speedy_c2dm/README.markdown

     response = c2dm.send_notification(options)

 Note:  there are blocking calls in both .new() and .send_notification().
-You should use an async queue like [Resque](https://github.com/defunkt/resque) to ensure a non-blocking code path in your application code.
+You should use an async queue like [Resque](https://github.com/defunkt/resque) to ensure a non-blocking code path in your application code, particularly for the .send_notification() call.

 ##Testing

-to test, first fill out these variables in test/test_speedy_c2dm.rb:
+To test, first fill out these variables in test/test_speedy_c2dm.rb:

     TEST_EMAIL = "TODO - Fill me"
     TEST_PASSWORD = "TODO - Fill me"